toitoi-co/toitoi-cms/interface_spec.md

 <a name="0.1.1"></a>
 ##0.1.1 Configure your account
 During the onboarding flow, the following sections will be grouped under this heading, and will be broken up into individual steps per logical question.
-Each subset (#.#) will be it's own step and should save content as the user navigates from step to step.
+Each subset (#.#) will be its own step and should save content as the user navigates from step to step.

 Configuring your site will include the following subsections, in this order: